 The authors also outline important trends associated with computer-related and life sciences inventions that practitioners should understand to survive 101 challenges during prosecution, at the district courts, at the Patent Trial and Appeal Board, or during an appeal to the Federal Circuit.

 “In the five years since Alice, the Federal Circuit has developed a large body of 101 case law.
 Although it has been criticized as being sometimes contradictory, confusing and unclear, analysis of all the Federal Circuit’s decisions reveals some pretty clear guidance that will assist practitioners in successfully navigating 101.
 All practitioners need to do now is use that guidance.”

-The full article, “Lessons Learned Five Years After Alice,” was published September 18, 2019, by Managing IP and is available online (subscription required).
+The full article, “Lessons Learned Five Years After Alice,” was published September 18, 2019, by Managing IP.